odekyc/My_Projects/README.md

 # My_Projects
-some of the python projects I've done
+All the python projects I've done